-There’s nothing worse than spending your time and money carving the perfect pumpkin — only to watch it rot a week later!
+There’s nothing worse than spending your time and money carving the perfect Halloween pumpkin — only to watch it rot a week later!
 If you’re wondering how long pumpkins last, KCL has the best tips to extend the shelf life of your fresh pumpkin.
 If you’re eager to make your front porch fall-ready, keep these tips in mind before you carve pumpkins.

 Follow these simple steps to make your pumpkin or jack-o’-lantern last long after Halloween is over — without having to wait until the day before trick-or-treating starts to carve it!

-And don’t forget to stock up with the best candy deals to be Halloween ready!
+And don’t forget to stock up with the best candy deals to be ready for Halloween!

 1. Choose a hard pumpkin without any dark spots.